ogerly/nuxt-vuetify-storybook/README.md

 ## Chromatic

-- Purpose\*\*: Chromatic is a tool for visual regression and UI testing.
+- **Purpose**: Chromatic is a tool for visual regression and UI testing.
 It enables the continuous monitoring of UI changes and the early detection of visual problems.
-- Usage\*\*: Chromatic is used to ensure the visual consistency of UI components, especially in relation to design changes and updates.
+- **Use**: Chromatic is used to ensure the visual consistency of UI components, especially in relation to design changes and updates.
 It captures screenshots of storybook components and compares them to detect visual regressions.

   - The Ocelot Storybook of this repository can be found here: [https://65440b50eff8b11b8e1d0939-lpcuymgxzi.chromatic.com/](https://65440b50eff8b11b8e1d0939-lpcuymgxzi.chromatic.com/)